 Next in Gmail I go through and archive all folders with past clients, unsubscribe from email lists that I’m no longer interested in, and add and update filters and labels so that my inbox stays organized.
 One big thing I’ll note is that I actually have 2 email inboxes – one through GSuite and a free Gmail account.
 The GSuite account is for business with clients and such, the free account is for newsletters.
 Sure I could’ve done an alias and all that, but at the time I set all this up it didn’t occur to me.
 Plus it means that I can have it all go to an inbox but if I don’t want to see that inbox I don’t have to sync it to my devices or log into that account.

 PS.
-If you’re not sure if you want to unsubscribe from a list you can create a folder for that newsletter and then setup a filter that would mark the email as read, skip the inbox, and get added to that folder.
+If you’re not sure if you want to unsubscribe from a list you can create a folder for that newsletter and then setup an alias or setup a filter that would mark the email as read, skip the inbox, and get added to that folder.
 That way you’re still subscribed but it’s not leaving that pesky unread notification.
 OR you can unsubscribe but in Asana make a note of all the email you’ve unsubscribed from (and a link back to their site) so you can sign up for it again if you want to in the future.

 Google Drive + Dropbox